 People are complicated.
 There are many layers of the self, and various aspects tend to overlap and borrow traits from one another.
 This makes it difficult to explore this material in a linear fashion.
-Here is a brief introduction to the layers, each of which will be explored in greater depth.
+Let’s get things underway by meeting the selves with this brief introduction to the layers, each of which will be explored in greater depth.

 The Higher Self takes practice to connect with, it may not have words, and it is full of paradox.
 It is all things that are good and serve connection with the self, others and all that is.
 It says, “I can’t do this alone” and surrenders to God.